Dissolve your business stress – build the enthusiasm in your people and your team...

 Your people’s enthusiasm depends on how you behave as a leader.

-For example, it’s entirely unremarkable that a magazine publisher, Barron’s Magazines, published their monthly magazine on time, as expected by their customers, on September 14th 2001.
+Here's a non-accountancy example.
+It’s entirely unremarkable that a magazine publisher, Barron’s Magazines, published their monthly magazine on time, as expected by their customers, on September 14th 2001.

 However, this turns into a remarkable story when you know that their offices had been totally demolished 3 days earlier on the 11th September – their offices were next to the Twin Towers in New York.